idaholab/moose/modules/navier_stokes/doc/content/source/materials/NSMushyPorousFrictionMaterial.md

 !syntax description /Materials/NSMushyPorousFrictionMaterial

-This material computes the `Darcy_coefficient` and the `Forchheimer_coefficient` for a solidificiation problem.
+This material computes the `Darcy_coefficient` and the `Forchheimer_coefficient` for a solidification problem.
 The model uses a mushy-zone approach to compute the friction coefficients.

 The coefficients are defined as follows: